sigp/lighthouse-merge-f2f/README.md

 - Nethermind: ✅
 - Besu: [Blocked on Besu](https://github.com/hyperledger/besu/issues/2830#issuecomment-933050977)
 - Erigon: They have not yet met M1.
-- EthereumJS: I haven't been able to get EthereumJS running yet.
+- EthereumJS: We are waiting on a fix from EthereumJS.

 ### Reproducing the M2 testnets